bkudria/speakeasy/docs/instructions/06_quick_reference.md

 **Note**: Tests are only required for program functionality in lib/.
 Refactors, test suite improvements, and other non-core changes don't need strict TDD.

 1. **Start**: Identify next uncompleted task `[ ]` and verify its status in tasks.md reflects the current project state
+2. **Mark In-Progress**: As soon as the task becomes the current focus, mark it as in-progress `[-]` in tasks.md
-2. **Write Test**: Create failing test but don't update task status yet
+3. **Write Test**: Create failing test (the task should already be marked as in-progress)
-3. **Verify Failure**: Confirm test fails appropriately, then immediately mark task as in-progress `[-]` in tasks.md
+4. **Verify Failure**: Confirm test fails appropriately, and verify the task remains marked as in-progress `[-]` in tasks.md
-4. **Status Verification**: Verify that tasks.md has been updated to show the task as in-progress before proceeding
+5. **Status Verification**: Verify that tasks.md has been updated to show the task as in-progress before proceeding
-5. **Implement**: Write minimum code to make test pass but don't update task status
+6. **Implement**: Write minimum code to make test pass but don't update task status
-6. **Verify Success**: Confirm test passes and all tests still pass
+7. **Verify Success**: Confirm test passes and all tests still pass
-7. **Complete**: Mark task as completed `[x]` in tasks.md only after test passes
+8. **Complete**: Mark task as completed `[x]` in tasks.md only after test passes
-8. **Status Verification**: Verify that tasks.md has been updated to show the task as completed before moving to the next task
+9. **Status Verification**: Verify that tasks.md has been updated to show the task as completed before moving to the next task

 **Important**:
+- Mark tasks as in-progress ([-]) as soon as they become the current focus, including during research or planning
+- Tasks being actively researched or planned should be marked as in-progress
+- Tasks being refined or broken down should not be changed to in-progress (unless already marked as such)
 - Task status in tasks.md must reflect the actual project state at all times
 - After any interruption or context switch, verify task status accuracy before continuing
 - For detailed guidelines, refer to [Task Status Management](02_documents_and_rules.md#8-task-status-management)